Rafael Hernández Marín: World War I and the Orchestra Europe

-Hernandez and Pedro Flores
+Hernandez and Pedro Flores, Life in Cuba and Mexico

-After the war, Hernández moved to New York City.
-In the 1920s, he started writing songs and organized a trio called "Trio Borincano".
-In 1926, fellow Puerto Rican, Pedro Flores who was a composer, joined the Trio.
+After World War I ended, he returned to the United States in 1919.
+Hernández began a long and intense period of artistic composition and performance.
+He was part of the Lucky Roberts Band, with which he made his first musical tour of the United States.
+Later, he moved to Cuba, where he directed the Fausto Theater orchestra in Havana.
+Later on, Hernández moved to New York City.
+In 1925, he started writing songs and organized a trio called "Trio Borincano.”
+In 1926, fellow Puerto Rican Pedro Flores, who was a composer, joined the Trio.
 Even though Hernández and Flores became and always remained good friends, they soon went their separate ways and artistically competed against each other.
-After the trio broke up, he formed a quartet called "Cuarteto Victoria" which included singer Myrta Silva, also known as La Guarachera and La Gorda de Oro.
+After the trio broke up, he formed a quartet called "Cuarteto Victoria," which included singer Myrta Silva, also known as La Guarachera and La Gorda de Oro.
 With both groups, Hernández traveled and played his music all over the United States and Latin America.
-On September 2, 1927, Hernández' sister Victoria opened Casa Hernandez, a music store which also acted as a booking agency and base of operations for her brother.
-In 1929, Trío Borinquen recorded Linda Quisqueya (originally titled Linda Borinquen) and that same year he founded the "Cuarteto Victoria" (also known as "El Cuarteto Rico") named after his sister.
+On September 2, 1927, Hernández's sister, Victoria, opened Casa Hernandez, a music store which also acted as a booking agency and base of operations for her brother.
+In 1929, Trío Borinquen recorded Linda Quisqueya (originally titled Linda Borinquen) and that same year, he founded the "Cuarteto Victoria" (also known as "El Cuarteto Rico") named after his sister.

 In 1932, Hernández moved to Mexico.
-There, he directed an orchestra and enrolled in Mexico's National Music Conservatory to further enrich his musical knowledge.
+There, he directed an orchestra and enrolled in Mexico's National Music Conservatory, to further enrich his musical knowledge.
 Hernández also became an actor and organized musical scores in Mexico's "golden age" of movies.
 His wife (and eventual widow) is Mexican.

 "Lamento borincano" and "Preciosa"

-In 1937, Hernández wrote "Lamento Borincano".
-That same year, he also wrote "Preciosa".
+In 1937, Hernández wrote "Lamento Borincano.”
+That same year, he also wrote "Preciosa.”
 In 1947, Hernández returned to Puerto Rico and became the director of the orchestra at the government-owned WIPR Radio.

-Hernandez also composed Christmas music, Danzas, Zarzuelas, Guarachas, Lullabies, Boleros, Waltzes and more.
+Hernandez also composed Christmas music, Danzas, Zarzuelas, Guarachas, Lullabies, Boleros, Waltzes, and more.

-Hernández's works' include "Ahora seremos felices" (Now We Will Be Happy), "Campanitas de cristal" (Crystal Bells), "Capullito de Alhelí", "Culpable" (Guilty), "El Cumbanchero" (also known as "Rockfort Rock" or "Comanchero" (sic) to reggae aficionados), "Ese soy yo" (That's Me), "Perfume de Gardenias" (Gardenia's Perfume), "Silencio" (Silence), and "Tú no comprendes" (You Don't Understand), among 3,000 others.
-Many of his compositions were strongly based on Cuban musical idioms, such as the guaracha's "Cachita" and "Buchipluma na' ma'", which were often mistaken as songs by Cuban authors.
+Hernández's works include "Ahora seremos felices" (Now, We Will Be Happy), "Campanitas de cristal" (Crystal Bells), "Capullito de Alhelí,” "Culpable" (Guilty), "El Cumbanchero" (also known as "Rockfort Rock" or "Comanchero" (sic) to reggae aficionados), "Ese soy yo" (That's Me), "Perfume de Gardenias" (Gardenia's Perfume), "Silencio" (Silence), and "Tú no comprendes" (You Don't Understand), among 3,000 others.
+Many of his compositions were strongly based on Cuban musical idioms, such as the guaracha's "Cachita" and "Buchipluma na' ma,” which were often mistaken as songs by Cuban authors.
 His music became an important part of Puerto Rican culture.